meyvain/meyvain.com/content/portfolio/Pivot Is Not Only a Table.md

   <figcaption>During observation in a hospital in London, December 2024.</figcaption>
 </figure>

-We then moved into stakeholder interviews, using the DVF (Desirability, Viability, Feasibility) framework to map the business landscape.
-This, combined with a co-creation workshop, allowed our industrial designers to develop visual stimuli—a crucial methodological tool to help us uncover latent, unmet needs during the main phase of discovery.
+We then moved into the stakeholder interviews stage, using the DVF (Desirability, Viability, Feasibility) framework to map the business landscape.
+This, combined with a co-creation workshop, allowed our industrial designers to develop visual stimuli— a crucial methodological tool we use often to help us uncover latent, unmet user needs during the main phase of discovery research.

 <figure>
   <img class="fit image" src="images/fulls/Case 2 - DVF framework.webp" />